 • sugar (just a tich!)

-Right at the end, add your chopped jalapenos and give them a super quick saute - you just don't want them to go all mushy on you.
+Right at the end, add a few chopped jalapenos if you like and give them a super quick saute – you just don’t want them to go all mushy on you.
 The crunch from the jalapenos is the absolute best bite.
-Trust me.
-That...and one more secret ingredient.

 How to fold a burrito